-At Ryebank Fields
+At Ryebank Fields (Current Project)

-The official owners MMU who were gifted the land by the council are trying to sell it to developers.
+The official owners MMU were gifted the land by the council are trying to sell it to developers.
 No!
 Support the cause here www.facebook.com/groups/FriendsofRyebank

 Huge thank you to Nancy Green A friend of Ryebank fields and also my lovely homeopath for telling me about this gem.
 (Day one of filming) This is taken from The Nico Ridge which is thought to be 1000 years old from Roman times.
 It stretches right accross Manchester.
 I had no idea.
 Such a fascinating land we live on.
 Read all about it here https://www.saveryebankfields.org/post/hands-offa-ditch/?fbclid=IwAR0rQt6EId6oCutKJj4dMhFZJDDXYphasFrDGI2YSXyX0Po1GxC0j2v0Z-4